UPPMAX/HPC-python/docs/day2/new-matplotlib-intro.rst

 Controlling the Display
 ~~~~~~~~~~~~~~~~~~~~~~~

-At the regular terminal, Matplotlib figures will typically not display unless you a set *backend* that allows displays and is compatible with your version of python (The exception to this is Rackham, which should run without you having to set a backend). *Backends* are engines for either displaying figures or writing them to image files (see `the matplotlib docs page on backends for more detail <https://matplotlib.org/stable/users/explain/figure/backends.html>`_ for more info).
+**Command Line.** For Python 3.11.x, a Tkinter-based backend is typically required to generate figure popups when you type ``plt.show()`` at the command line (on Dardel this is preset). *Backends* are engines for either displaying figures or writing them to image files (see `the matplotlib docs page on backends for more detail <https://matplotlib.org/stable/users/explain/figure/backends.html>`_ for more info).
+To set the appropriate backend:

-**Command Line.** For Python 3.11.x, a Tkinter-based backend is required to generate figure popups when you type ``plt.show()`` at the command line.
-You can set the appropriate backend by importing the top-level ``matplotlib`` package and then running ``matplotlib.use('TkAgg')`` before doing any plotting (if you forget, you can set it at any time).
-If for some reason that doesn't work, or if you're on Rackham and the default backend doesn't work for you, you can try ``matplotlib.use('Qt5Agg')``.
+1. import the top-level ``matplotlib`` package
+2. run ``matplotlib.use('TkAgg')`` before doing any plotting (if you forget, you can set it at any time).
+(3.)
+If for some reason that backend or the default backend doesn't work, you can try ``matplotlib.use('Qt5Agg')``.

 **Jupyter.** In Jupyter, after importing matplotlib or any of its sub-modules, you typically need to add ``% matplotlib inline`` before you make any plots.
 You should not need to set ``matplotlib.use()``.

-**Spyder.** In Spyder, the default setting is for figures to be displayed in-line at the IPython console or in a "Graphics" tab in the upper right.
-In either case, the graphic will be too small and not the best use of the resources Spyder makes available.
-To make figures appear in an interactive popup, go to "Preferences", then "IPython console", click the "Graphics" tab, and switch the Backend from "Inline" to "Automatic" the provided drop-down menu.
+**Spyder.** In Spyder, the default setting is for figures to be displayed either in-line at the IPython console or in a "Graphics" tab in the upper right, depending on the version.
+In either case, the graphic will be small and not the best use of the resources Spyder makes available.
+To make figures appear in an interactive popup:

+-  go to "Preferences", then "IPython console", and click the "Graphics" tab
+-  toggle the drop-down menu to the right of "Backend" and select "Automatic".

 These settings should be retained from session to session, so you only have to do it the first time you run Spyder.
 The interactive popup for Spyder offers extensive editing and saving options.

 Matplotlib uses a default resolution of 100 dpi and a default figure size of 6.4" x 4.8" (16.26 x 12.19 cm) in GUIs and with the default backend.
 The inline backend in Jupyter (what the ``% matplotlib inline`` command sets) uses an even lower-res default of 80 dpi.